Engin-Boot/capture-behavior-of-a-visit-counter-sreemoyeemukherjee/needs-director.md

   Given a new unique visitor tag has been assigned to every patient by the hospital
-  When we encounter unique active vistor tag IDs
+  When we encounter unique active visitor tag IDs
   Then each such unique IDs add one to the visit-counter

 Scenario: Compute parking slots to reserve for visiting specialists